HPInc/ml-git/docs/mlgit_commands.md

 1. push all blobs to the configured data storage.
 2. push all metadata related to the commits to the remote metadata repository.

+The options of this command allow the user to configure its behavior in case of failures.
+During the process of sending blobs, if it fails, ML-Git attempts 'N' times to send the same blob again, with 'N' being the value informed in the ```retry``` option.
+However, even if the upload of that blob fails after reaching the said limit, the command will still continue to send the other blobs.
+To finish the execution of the command after the failure, the user can use the ```fail-limit``` option.

 </details>

 <details markdown="1">